 - Signed lease for the residence

 - A closing statement for the purchase of your residence

-- Form 891 – Letter of residence in lieu of lease (available at time of registration), plus a signed lease, closing statement or tax bill from the owner plus 2 items from the following list from the owner and 2 from the person residing in the home.
+- Form 891 – Letter of residence in lieu of lease (available at the school when you register), plus a signed lease, closing statement or tax bill from the owner plus two items from the following list from the owner and two from the person residing in the home.

 In addition, provide a copy of at least two of the following documents: